Two Bright M Dwarfs Hosting Ultra-Short-Period Super-Earths with Earth-like Compositions: Discussion

-The derived mean densities for TOI-1634b and TOI-1685b are $9.8_{-1.5}^{+1.7}$ g cm$^{-1}$ and $6.7_{-1.8}^{+2.0}$ g cm$^{-1}$, respectively, which are slightly higher than that of Earth.
+The derived mean densities for TOI-1634b and TOI-1685b are $10.4_{-1.6}^{+1.9}$ g cm$^{-1}$ and $6.1_{-1.7}^{+1.9}$ g cm$^{-1}$, respectively, which are higher than that of Earth.
 All the USP planets plotted in Figure \ref{fig:MR} including our new planets TOI-1634b and TOI-1685b have interior compositions consistent with Earth's composition (i.e., $32.5\,\%$ Fe + $67.5\,\%$ MgSiO$_3$) or pure rock (which is only allowed for TOI-1685b), and the diagram implies that it is very unlikely that the two planets possess light element (H-He) rich atmospheres.
 Among the USP planets plotted in the diagram, TOI-1634b is one of the largest and most massive planets having Earth-like compositions.
-The radius of TOI-1634b falls near the radius gap of super-Earths \citep{2017AJ....154..109F}, which makes the planet a benchmark for a population of large USP planets around low-mass stars.
+The radius of TOI-1634b falls near the radius gap of super-Earths \citep{2017AJ....154..109F}, which makes the planet a benchmark for a population of large USP planets around low-mass stars; residing near the radius gap, TOI-1634b is useful in the context of discussing to what extent the rocky cores of close-in planets can grow and how such large planets were delivered to the present locations and lost their volatile-rich envelopes.
 TOI-1685b is more like a typical USP planet with $R_p\lesssim 1.5\,R_\oplus$, whose composition is consistent with Earth.